The Role of Cleanroom Documentation in Maintaining Compliance and Traceability

 1. Use Cleanroom-Compatible Materials

 Standard paper and pens can introduce particles and contaminants into a cleanroom environment.
-Instead, use materials specifically engineered for cleanrooms:
+Cellulose paper sheds fibers that violate ISO classification requirements; standard ballpoint pens can leak volatile compounds.
+Use materials specifically engineered for cleanrooms:

-Cleanroom Notebooks & Paper: Made with low-particulate paper and often pre-sterilized.
+- Cleanroom Notebooks & Paper: Made with low-particulate synthetic paper, often pre-sterilized for ISO 5–6 environments.

-Cleanroom Pens & Markers: Designed not to shed particles or leak volatile compounds.
+- Cleanroom Pens & Markers: Designed not to shed particles or leak volatile compounds that off-gas in controlled environments.

-Synthetic Clipboards & Folders: Resistant to chemicals and easy to clean or sterilize.
+- Synthetic Clipboards & Folders: Resistant to chemicals and easy to clean or sterilize between uses.

 2. Implement Controlled Documentation Systems